-Tahquitz Creek Golf Resort's Legend Course has been open since 1959, when William F. Bell designed it as a straightforward municipal layout in Palm Springs.
-In 1996, Arnold Palmer Golf Management took over operations and renovated the course, adding 40 bunkers that gave the layout a degree of strategic interest it had previously lacked.
-The result is a course that looks and plays like something built in stages, which is exactly what it is: a mid-century foundation with a 1990s overlay, maintained as a public facility by the city of Palm Springs.
+Tahquitz Creek's Legend Course is the cheapest legitimate round in the Coachella Valley, a 1959 William F. Bell municipal layout that Arnold Palmer Golf Management took over in 1996 and renovated by adding 40 bunkers.
+It plays and looks like exactly what it is: a mid-century foundation with a 1990s overlay, maintained as a public facility by the city of Palm Springs, three miles from downtown.

 The more demanding half of Desert Willow, rated among the top public courses in California, where desert washes and elevation changes create a round that earns its reputation.